Chat with us, powered by LiveChat SDS Search Page – Chemical Safety

 What is a Safety Data Sheet?

-A Safety Data Sheet (SDS), or Material Safety Data Sheet (MSDS), is a standardized document that contains occupational safety and health data.
-The International Hazard Communication Standard (HCS) mandates that chemical manufacturers must communicate a chemical’s hazard information to chemical handlers by providing a Safety Data Sheet.
-They typically contain chemical properties, health, and environmental hazards, protective measures, as well as safety precautions for storing, handling, and transporting chemicals.
+A Safety Data Sheet (SDS), or Material Safety Data Sheet (MSDS), is a standardized document that contains crucial occupational safety and health information.
+It is mandated by the International Hazard Communication Standard (HCS).
+According to this standard, chemical manufacturers must communicate the hazard information of their chemicals to those who handle them, and one way to achieve this is by providing a Safety Data Sheet.
+These sheets are comprehensive and cover essential details such as chemical properties, potential health and environmental hazards, recommended protective measures, as well as safety precautions for proper storage, handling, and transportation of chemicals.

 Globally Harmonized System

-GHS is a set of international guidelines that were developed by the United Nations.
-These guidelines were created to ensure the safe manufacturing, handling, use, disposal, and transport of hazardous materials.
-The GHS system is used to:
+The Globally Harmonized System (GHS) is a comprehensive set of international guidelines developed by the United Nations.
+Its primary objective is to ensure the safe manufacturing, handling, use, disposal, and transportation of hazardous materials.
+The GHS system serves several key purposes:

 SDS Structure and Format